HMoana/Metro/client/README.md

 - Improve code smells and use partner reviews
 - Future integration of sass styling
-- Attempt to dockerize the M5-Frontend
+- Attempt to dockerize client directory

 ---